-Crabtree was lead chair for the two-day Continuing Medical Education course at Washington recently, titled “State of the Art Management and Controversies in Early Stage Lung Cancer.”
+Crabtree was lead chair for a two-day Continuing Medical Education course titled “State of the Art Management and Controversies in Early Stage Lung Cancer.”

 The audience included medical oncologists, radiation oncologists, pulmonologists and those caring for lung cancer patients.
 The course centered on understanding issues in regard to prevention, screening, diagnosis and treatment of lung cancer.
 The goal was to increase the knowledge, competence and skill for all health care providers.

 Dr. Crabtree was awarded his first fellowship at the University of Virginia for Surgical Research in Infectious Disease.

 As part of the course, Crabtree spoke extensively and led the discussion regarding the best course of treatment for various stages of lung cancer.
 In a debate format regarding the treatment of Stage I Lung Cancer, he presented “Surgery Should Be the Standard of Care,” while a colleague took the “SBRT Should Be Standard Care,” side of the issue.

 Crabtree was selected, in part, because of his recent work.
 In 2010, the American Association for Thoracic Surgery published his study that compared short-term outcomes between the two competing therapies.